-So, if $7.49 per month is okay with you, you can avail this offer and plan your membership accordingly.
+So, if $7.49/month is okay with you, you can avail this offer and plan your membership accordingly.
 The trick to getting this offer is explained here.

 Audible Free Trial Review

-The only drawback as I mentioned above is that Audible does not give you any reminder before charging your debit or credit card at the end of the free trial.
+The only drawback as I mentioned above is that Audible may not give you any reminder before charging your debit or credit card at the end of the free trial.

-Or if you are sure that you won’t use Audible after the free trial, then you may consider canceling as soon as you get your free audiobook and 2 Audible originals.
+Alternatively, if you are sure that you won’t use Audible after the free trial, then you may consider canceling as soon as you get your free audiobooks.
 That way you don’t have to worry about being charged against your will.